popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 (However, this may change in the future.)
 The differences between one whole-chromosome simulation and many independent simulations of smaller pieces of genome are due to linkage, i.e., correlations in transmission and inheritance between adjacent parts of the genome.
-In any simulation, even neutral ones, linkage induces correlations between nearby parts of the genome, and so treating, say, a 100Mb chromosome as 100 independent 1Mb chunks of genome artificially increases the amount of independence in the data.
+In any simulation, even neutral ones,c linkage induces correlations between nearby parts of the genome, and so treating, say, a 100Mb chromosome as 100 independent 1Mb chunks of genome artificially increases the amount of independence in the data.